sumanmukherjee03/practice-and-katas/k8s/CKA/32-kubeadm.README.md

 We are assuming that you already have 3 VMs ready with ubuntu bionic base image.
 The very bare minimum required for the VMs is 2 GB RAM, 2 CPUs, Linux (Debian/Rhel), Unique hostnames and Swap disabled (for kubelet to work).
-The sample cluster we talk about creating here consists of a single master and 2 workers.
+The sample cluster we will be creating here consists of a single master and 2 workers.
 The nodes have been setup in the `192.168.56.0/24` CIDR range.

 ### Pre-requisites before creating cluster with kubeadm